loveCiForever/Setting-up-Sublime-Text/README.md

 Installation guide of Sublime Text 4.
 Also, i will introduce a way to crack it for anyone who wants.

 ## Install Sublime Text 4
 * Download Sublime Text 4 here: https://www.sublimetext.com/3 .
-Choose the approriate version with your computer's system
+Choose an approriate version with your computer's system

 ## Setup environment GCC/G++ for Windows
 * Follow this guy on Youtube: https://www.youtube.com/watch?v=8CNRX1Bk5sY